Sophia-G-Chan/MYTE/README.md

     - create express routes
     - create different endpoints with functionality (see [endpoints](#endpoints))
 - Day 3 - 5 (Sept 12-14): Develop core to-do list features
-    - create color variables, media mixins
+    - create color variables, media mixins in tailwind
     - likely Day 3-4 will have minimal work as the industry project is happening (24 hour hackathon)
     - task creation
     - form list the to-do list should be a form element where a user can create, edit, and delete an item in the list